Newsletter checklist: A pre-publishing and post-publishing guide for new writers

 Step 4.
 Create 3-5 headlines

-The best time to brainstorm article titles or subject lines is when the content is fresh in your mind.
+The best time to come up with article titles or subject lines is when the content is fresh in your mind.
 After two rounds of editing, you should have a solid grasp of what you’re trying to say and how to best entice people to read it.

-Either in a word processor or notetaking app like Notion, draft out a few possible headlines.
+In your notetaking app of choice (we like Notion), draft out a few possible headlines.
 Be creative.
 The more divergent each headline is, the more content you’ll have to work with if you want to combine different ones.

 Step 5.
 Move into a web editor or CMS (content management system)